-Students learn advanced issues solving real estate legal matters, including an advanced and in depth study of agency and sub-agency law, civil rights and fair housing laws in real estate practice, and real estate escrow and title insurance laws.
-The introductory study of wills, trusts, and probate administration as they apply to real estate broker's practice is also included.
+The students learn advanced issues involving real estate legal matters, including an advanced and in depth study of agency and sub-agency law, civil rights and fair housing laws in real estate practice, and real estate escrow and title insurance laws.
+Also included are the introductory studies of wills, trusts, and probate administration as they apply to real estate broker's practice.